 Some color is missing from some of the palettes for example, black is missing from the Summer palette, because it's not a flattering color for Summers close to the face.
-Summer: has soft colors and all the pastels for you to choose from; its dark colors are more muted than those of Winter pastels and are lovely for Summers.
+Summer: has soft colors and all the pastels for you to choose from; it's dark colors are more muted than those of Winter pastels and are lovely for Summers.

 Strong colored Autumns look wonderful in a black.
 Perfect for Autumns also are camel or most shades of the browns.
 This palette has rich, warm, golden colors, light and dark in tones both muted and vivid.
 There are some colors – about a dozen – which can be worn by all seasons.